JobtechSwe/ontology-files/README.md

 -----------------------------
 term;uuid;concept;type;term_uuid;term_misspelled;version

-term - term i lowercase
+term - term in lowercase
-uuid - unikt id för koncept (koncept är gemensamt begrepp för 1 till flera synonymer) concept - mest lämpliga beskrivningen/ordet för 1 till flera synonymer.
-Flera termer kan peka på samma koncept. term_uuid - unikt id för term term_misspelled - True om termen är felstavad, pekar mot samma koncept som minst en rättstavad variant version - byggversion av narval-ontologin
+uuid - unique id for concept ( this id will be replaced when the Ontology is merged with the Jobtech Taxonomy) concept - preferred term for the concept.
+Many terms can refer to the same concept. term_uuid - unikt id för term term_misspelled - True om termen är felstavad, pekar mot samma koncept som minst en rättstavad variant version - byggversion av narval-ontologin